nobletrout/scode_server/README.md

 Once again, don't use this code.
 But if you must, you should probably change your listening port so that sudo isn't needed.

+maps two hosts to site1 and site2

+put your website into files site1.bytes and site2.bytes.
+Or change shellcode.
+Or do what you do.